 }

-If the interface is internal to your own project and the usage is within the same root namespace, the error will not be reported.
+If the interface is internal to the same package, the error will not be reported.
+The @internal restriction only applies to cross-package usage.

 How to ignore this error #